MenukaRisith/cybernex/README.md

 * Ensure MySQL is running and accessible with the provided credentials.
 * Obtain an OMDb API key from [http://www.omdbapi.com/apikey.aspx](http://www.omdbapi.com/apikey.aspx).
 * The `SESSION_SECRET` should be a randomly generated, long string for security.
-* The database schema and initial data setup should be handled according to your project's specifications.
+* The database schema and initial data setup are included in the `db.sql` file.

 ---